rosmo-robot/rosmo-robot.github.io/index.md

 - nano esp32s3_wifi_config.h put in your wifi credentials near the bottom of the file, set the agent IP to the address of your computer
 - cd /linorobot2_hardware/firmware
 - pio run -e esp32s3_wifi -t upload
 - ros2 launch linorobot2_bringup bringup.launch.py micro_ros_transport:=udp4 micro_ros_port:=8888

-Notes on Virtualbox
-- git clone --branch esp32s3-lipo-zio https://github.com/hippo5329/linorobot2_hardware.git
+- In a browser access the localhost of your virtual machine IP to get teleop.

 ## Openbot software (Android) - Best if you want to explore affordable vision

 - Android app and Arduino for computer vision & AI
 - [https://www.openbot.org](https://www.openbot.org/research)

 ## Micropython software
-Doesn't exist yet, might be interesting to do something with [Otto Mecanum](https://github.com/UEA-envsoft/Otto-Mecanum)
+Doesn't exist yet, interest from author of [Otto Mecanum](https://github.com/UEA-envsoft/Otto-Mecanum) in adapting for Rosmo

 ## Arduino software
 Doesn't exist yet, might be interesting to do something with [Arduino Mecanum](https://github.com/StormingMoose/DroneBot-Workshop-Mecanum-for-L9110S) and maybe [Smartcar Shield](https://github.com/platisd/smartcar_shield?tab=readme-ov-file#software) at some point

 ## Collaborators

 I'd love to work with people on the software, give us a shout if you're interested some [ideas here](https://hackaday.io/project/183129-rosmo-robot/log/227995-version-10-approaches-stuff-to-do-looking-for-collaborators)

 ![](https://raw.githubusercontent.com/rosmo-robot/rosmo-robot.github.io/master/assets/img/claw.jpeg)